No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Methodology

-Subsequently, these backbone-sensitive features are transformed into backbone-agnostic priors through $\Phi$.
-For illustration, we utilize the cosine distance function as a simple implementation of $\Phi$, leaving the exploration of more robust universal representations for future work.
-Specifically, we compute pairwise cosine similarities between prototypes and query features to obtain backbone-agnostic priors $p_v, p_t \in \mathbb{R}^{h_{q} \times w_{q}}$:
+where $A_{s}$ is the diverse annotations of support image.
+Given that cosine similarity inherently provides both dimension unification and amplitude normalization properties, we adopt the cosine function as a simple yet effective implementation of $\Phi$.
+This design choice naturally projects features from different backbones into a unified probability space.
+We leave the exploration of other universal transformation function for future work.
+Specifically, we compute pairwise cosine similarities between prototypes and query features to obtain backbone-agnostic visual priors $p_v \in \mathbb{R}^{h_{q} \times w_{q}}$ and textual priors $p_t \in \mathbb{R}^{h_{q} \times w_{q}}$ as: